raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 without any DNS messages being sent or received on a connection, then the connection is considered stale and the client MUST take action.
-When this happens the client MUST either send at least one new message to reset the idle timer -- such as a Session Signaling Idle Timout message (see {{idletimeout}}), or any other valid DNS message -- or close the connection.
+When this happens the client MUST either send at least one new message to reset the idle timer -- such as a Session Signaling Idle Timeout message (see {{idletimeout}}), or any other valid DNS message -- or close the connection.

 If, at any time during the life of the connection,